Definitive Guide to Protective Packaging and Void Fill

 - Line your box: Create a cushion and use it as a soft pad to line the bottom or top of your box.

 - Watch & Learn: For more detailed instructions, check out the Void Fill and Green Wrap section of our video tutorials page.

 Did You Know?
 If your company goes through 20+ cases of GreenWrap each year, consider a refillable dispenser instead.
 Learn more.

 Dust & Scuff Protection

 What It Is: Lightweight paper that is slightly translucent and extremely pliable.
 Because decorative tissue paper is lightly calendared, it does not contain the “fuzz” that some types of paper give off, making it a great internal wrapping solution to protect items from dust and scuffs while providing a beautiful presentation.
+All of our tissue has a neutral pH, making it anti-tarnish and safe for silverware, jewelry, photographs, and more.
 Available in reams of 480 sheets in 20x30" sheet sizes.

 Eco-Features: 100% recycled, either curbside recyclable or compostable (depending on the municipality), and naturally biodegradable.

 Great For: Wrapping books, frames, apparel, soap, jewelry, accessories, and more.
 Recommended for products that don’t need damage or edge crush protection, but for those that need protection from dust and list scuffing.
 Many companies use tissue paper to wrap their products before placing them into their boxes or bags.

 What It Is: Shredded indented Kraft packaging paper that can be scrunched up and laid into a shipping box to provide basic cushioning and make for great presentation.
 Made from 80# paper with indentations on it, the paper itself is thicker and more durable than our other environmentally friendly packaging paper options.
 It is 15" wide, making it narrower than our other packaging paper, and comes on a roll of 360'.